Sound Event Detection of Weakly Labelled Data with CNN-Transformer and Automatic Threshold Optimization

 \section{Introduction}

-Sound event detection (SED) is an important topic and technology which can be used in smart home, self-driving cars and smart cities.
-For example, an ambulance siren can be recognized by a SED system even if an ambulance is far away which is difficult to detect with a camera due to the distance and obstructions.
-Different from audio tagging (AT) which only needs to detect the presence or absence of sound events in an audio recording, SED requires the prediction of the onset and offset times of sound events.
-SED has attracted much research since the introduction of the Detection and Classification of Acoustic Scenes and Events (DCASE) challenges in 2013 \cite{giannoulis2013detection, stowell2015detection, mesaros2016tut, mesaros2017dcase, mesaros2018multi}.
+Sound event detection (SED) is an important research topic which can be used in smart home, self-driving cars and smart cities.
+For example, a SED system can detect an ambulance siren even if the ambulance is far away.
+In this situation, it is difficult to detect the siren with cameras because of the distance and obstructions.
+Different from audio tagging (AT) which only requires to detect the presence or absence of sound events in an audio recording, SED requires to predict the onsets and offsets of sound events.
+SED has attracted many researches since the introduction of the Detection and Classification of Acoustic Scenes and Events (DCASE) challenges \cite{giannoulis2013detection, stowell2015detection, mesaros2016tut, mesaros2017dcase, mesaros2018multi}.

 One challenge of the SED task is that audio recordings are usually weakly labelled.
-That is, in the training data only the presence or absence of sound events are known, without knowing their onset and offset times.
-We call this kind of data as \textit{weakly labelled data (WLD)}.
-In this paper we focus on the large-scale weakly supervised sound event detection task for smart cars dataset from the DCASE 2017 challenge Task 4.
-The audio recordings from this task is a sub-set of the AudioSet dataset \cite{audioset}.
-This task includes both AT and SED subset.
-All audio clips provided for training are weakly labelled without time stamps of sound events.
-The AT subtask requires the prediction of the presence or absence of sound events in an audio clip.
-The SED subtask requires the recognition of the time stamps of the sound events.
-In previous research on AT, several CNN-based methods have been applied \cite{cakir2016domestic, yongIJCNN2017, hershey2017cnn, kumar2016audio, xu2017large, su2017weakly, chou2018learning, Salamon2017, Lee2017a, Chou2017, adavanne2017sound}.
-These approaches show that a robust feature extractor is important for AT and SED.
-Usually CNNs are applied to the log mel spectrogram of audio recordings followed by a sigmoid non-linearity to predict the presence or absence probability of sound events.
+That is, in the training data, we only know the presence or absence of sound events, without knowing their onset and offset times.
+We call this kind of data \textit{weakly labelled data (WLD)}.
+In this paper, we focus on the large-scale weakly supervised sound event detection task for smart cars dataset from the DCASE 2017 challenge Task 4 \cite{dcase2017task4}.
+The audio recordings from this task is a subset of the AudioSet dataset \cite{audioset}.
+This task includes both AT and SED.
+All audio clips for training are weakly labelled without time information of sound events.
+In previous research of AT, several CNN-based methods have been applied \cite{cakir2016domestic, yongIJCNN2017, hershey2017cnn, kumar2016audio, xu2017large, su2017weakly, chou2018learning, Salamon2017, Lee2017a, Chou2017, adavanne2017sound, ford2019deep}.
+Those approaches show that a robust feature extractor is important for AT and SED.
+Usually CNNs are applied to the log mel spectrogram of audio recordings followed by a sigmoid non-linearity to predict the presence probabilities of sound events.